-F.1.6.
-The Endangered Species Act
+6. The Endangered Species Act

 The financial and political burdens confronting use of the aforementioned statutes would cease to be a threshold issue if wastes containing PPCPs led to the "taking" of a threatened or endangered species.
-As discussed in Section II, the impacts of PPCPs in water supplies have been observed in a wide variety of aquatic species.
-At some point, a cause of action will arise when PPCPs in water supplies result in the "taking" of a species protected by the ESA or similar legislation enacted by state, local or Tribal governments.339
+As discussed in Section II, the impacts of PPCPs in fresh water resources have been observed in a wide variety of aquatic species.
+At some point, a cause of action will arise when PPCPs in water supplies result in the "taking" of a species protected by the ESA or similar legislation enacted by state, local or tribal governments.333

 In fact, these causes of action may already have ripened.
-Lopez notes that "[t]here is evidence that EDCs are significantly degrading habitat, including federally designated critical habitat, and are likely injuring fish and wildlife by disrupting behavior patterns such as breeding ability."340 This could give rise to a "taking" cause of action regarding a number of threatened or endangered species including the Razorback Sucker (Xyrauchen texanus), the Desert Pupfish (Cyprinodon macularius) and the Santa Ana Sucker (Catostomus santaanae).341
+Lopez notes that "[t]here is evidence that EDCs are significantly degrading habitat, including federally designated critical habitat, and are likely injuring fish and wildlife by disrupting behavior patterns such as breeding ability."334 This could give rise to a "taking" cause of action regarding a number of threatened or endangered species including the Razorback Sucker (Xyrauchen texanus), the Desert Pupfish (Cyprinodon macularius), and the Santa Ana Sucker (Catostomus santaanae).335